List of McDonnell Douglas F-4 Phantom II U.S. operators

 American units that operated the F-4 Phantom II are listed below.

 U.S. Air Force

 Following the test and evaluation of loaned Navy F-4Bs, the first production F-4C was delivered to U.S. Air Force in November 1963.
 The 4453rd Combat Crew Training Wing at MacDill AFB was the first unit to receive the Phantoms.
-The first combat unit to receive F-4C's was the 12th Tactical Fighter Wing in 1964.
+The first combat unit to receive F-4Cs was the 12th Tactical Fighter Wing in 1964.